quangnd/js-datastructures-algorithm/algorithms/sorting/README.md

-# Elementary Sorting Algorithms 🧦
+# Elementary Sorting Algorithms 🐴
+To see the intermediate sorting, check out this file [Intermediate sorting algorithm](./intermediate-sorting-readme.md)

 ## Objective